streem/streem-sdk-ios/README.md

     }
 ```

-Due to an issue with ARKit, you cannot start a Local Streem from a view using the camera https://forums.developer.apple.com/message/411888#411888
+Note: Due to an issue with ARKit, you cannot start a Local Streem from a view using the camera https://forums.developer.apple.com/message/411888#411888

 ### Fetching the Call Log